 It is important to determine who inherits your assets.
 If you have children, you should establish who their new guardian would be in case you pass away.
 Remember, you also deserve a say in who gets your possessions.
 Dying without a will can cause many complications for the legal court and your family members.

-2. Choose a Power of Attorney
+- Choose a Power of Attorney

-With a reliable power of attorney for your health and finances, you can give a trusted person authority to handle your finances and property if you become incapacitated and unable to handle it yourself.
-That person will be responsible for you healthcare and which courses of action to take when you aren’t able to make those decisions yourself.
+With a reliable power of attorney for your health and finances, you can give a trusted person the authority to handle your finances and property if you become incapacitated and unable to handle it yourself.
+That person will be responsible for your healthcare and which courses of action to take when you aren’t able to make those decisions yourself.
 Giving them health care directives would give you the opportunity of still being in control.

-3. Consider Life Insurance
+- Consider Life Insurance

-4. Choose How Your Money Will Get Spent
+- Choose How Your Money Will Get Spent

-5. Plan How You’ll Go
+- Plan How You’ll Go

-6. Avoid Probate
+- Avoid Probate

 Having your assets go through probate is a long, painful process and is an overall hassle.
 It could tie up your estate and costs thousands of dollars in legal fees and other expenses.
 Thus, it is best to try and avoid probate.

-7. Set up Trusts
+- Set up Trusts

 If you have possessions solely in your name, they would have to go through probate.
 In order to avoid this, you can transfer ownership by creating trusts.
 This way there would be no probate, no fees, and no public airing of your business.

-8. Work with Experts
+- Work with Experts